 During the period when I was only in Joliet for fifteen-minute intervals, in-between plane flights from New York to Hollywood, my whole family dashed down to say hello and wave goodbye.
 My brother’s little boy saw me on these rare occasions and about the third time it happened, he asked, ‘Aunt Audrey, do you live in the sky?’

 Sometimes I feel as if I really do.

-I traveled to the lot of her childhood home on 403 Parks Ave., Joliet, IL.
+During her childhood, Totter resided at 403 Parks Ave., Joliet, Illinois.
 While directories list her home being at 303 Parks Ave., the homes in Joliet were renumbered in 1938.
 The home is privately owned.

 The school is proud of their restoration of the main doors, as seen behind Audrey in her yearbook photo.
 Over the years, the doors had been painted over in several different colors.
 However, these coats of paint kept the doors protected from general wear and tear, allowing for a smooth restoration.

-In my research on Audrey, it was easy to note that family was of deep importance to her.
-Fittingly, Audrey’s legacy lives on firmly through her family.
+Familyl was of deep importance to Totter.
+Fittingly, Totter’s legacy lives on firmly through her family.

-I have been lucky enough to be in contact with Audrey’s granddaughter, Eden Totter, who passed along some great information to me about her grandmother as well as pictures of items that were of significance to her.
-It is with deep appreciation and sincere gratitude to Audrey’s family that I share these amazing photos as part of this article.
+Totter’s granddaughter, Eden Totter, passed along some great information about her grandmother as well as pictures of items that were of significance to her.
+It is with deep appreciation and sincere gratitude to Totter’s family that I share these photos.

 Eden sent along some of her grandmother’s original wedding photos.
-They feature shots of Audrey, as well as shots of Audrey with her husband, Leo Fred.
+They feature shots of Totter, as well as shots of Totter with her husband, Leo Fred.